 Can anyone honestly say they have not fallen short in one of the above?
 This is all defined as sexual immorality.
-Yes, this includes those with an LGBTQ+ orientation, but their transgression is no worse than anyone else’s from God’s perspective.
+Any transgression in this area is no worse than anyone else’s from God’s perspective.
 Unfortunately, we are all programmed to be sexually deviant.

 As it is written: “There is no one righteous, not even one; there is no one who understands; there is no one who seeks God… for all have sinned and fall short of the glory of God, (Romans 3:10-11, 23 NIV)